HJBerwick/HJBerwick.github.io/_posts/2024-05-09-chi-square-test.md

 The Chi-Square Test For Independence is a type of Hypothesis Test that assumes observed frequencies for categorical variables will match the expected frequencies.

 The *assumption* is that the Null Hypothesis is, as discussed above, always the viewpoint that the two groups will be equal.
-With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria, will mean we either reject or support this initial assumption.
+With the Chi-Square Test For Independence, we look to calculate a statistic which, based on the specified Acceptance Criteria, will mean we either reject or support this initial assumption.

 The *observed frequencies* are the true values that we’ve seen.

 The *expected frequencies* are essentially what we would *expect* to see based on all of the data.

 **Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:
+While we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:

 * The resulting test statistic for both tests will be the same
 * The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the business can have one consistent approach to measuring signficance
+* The Chi-Square Test can extend out to more than 2 groups - meaning the business can have one consistent approach to measuring significance

 <br>
 <br>